bragefuglseth/keypunch/README.md

 ## Support Keypunch

 If you're enjoying Keypunch, I'm glad to hear that!
 Tag me on Mastodon and let me know!
-I don't accept donations through a lot of platforms at the moment, but if you happen to live in a Nordic country and have access to Vipps or MobilePay, feel free to throw some money in my virtual tip jar:
+I don't accept donations through a lot of platforms at the moment, but if you happen to live in a Nordic country and have access to Vipps or MobilePay, feel free to throw some money into my virtual tip jar:

 [![Donate with Vipps](/data/assets/vipps_button.svg)](https://qr.vipps.no/box/c18bade5-d2c3-48a2-91ec-2eb235590bea/pay-in)
 [![Donate with MobilePay](/data/assets/mobilepay_button.svg)](https://qr.mobilepay.dk/box/c18bade5-d2c3-48a2-91ec-2eb235590bea/pay-in)